Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - `UntrustedReserveLocation`: a `ReserveAssetDeposited` was received from a location we don't trust as reserve.
 - `UntrustedTeleportLocation`: a `ReceiveTeleportedAsset` was received from a location we don't trust as teleporter.
 - `AssetNotFound`: the asset to be withdrawn/deposited is not handled by the asset transactor.
-  Usually happens when the multilocation representing an asset does not match to those handled by the chain.
+  Usually happens when the `MultiLocation` representing an asset does not match to those handled by the chain.

 ---v

 ## 🕵️‍♂️ Identifying the error kind

-- `FailedToTransactAsset`: the withdraw/deposit of the asset cannot be processed, typically it's because the account does not hold such asset, or because we cannot convert the multilocation to an account.
+- `FailedToTransactAsset`: the withdraw/deposit of the asset cannot be processed, typically it's because the account does not hold such asset, or because we cannot convert the `MultiLocation` to an account.
 - `FailedToDecode`: tied to the `Transact` instruction, in which the byte-blob representing the dispatchable cannot be decoded.
 - `MaxWeightInvalid`: the weight specified in the `Transact` instruction is not sufficient to cover for the weight of the transaction.
 - `TooExpensive`: Typically tied to `BuyExecution`, means that the amount of assets used to pay for fee is insufficient.